jtfrl/jtfrl/README.md

 ```
  ## MINIBIO (EN)

 This is me, Jefferson Tafarel.
 I'm undergraduated in Journalism (so I'm a journalist) and now my goal is to upgrade my abilities in programming, focusing in data science.
-Currently, I have kinda of a 'crush' for computer science too — numbers/math in general interests me a lot 😅
+Currently, I have kinda of a 'crush' for computer science too — numbers/math in general interests me a lot 😅.
 I'm also an undergraduate in Information Tech at Federal Univ of Rio Grande do Norte (UFRN) in Brazil, more specifically at Metrópole Digital Institute (IMD).
-My favorite gym exercise is bayesian curl, I love cats, and listen to one of these three bands daily: Fontaines D.C., Boogarins and Interpol (by the way: my name has a soccer player's name, but I don't like soccer at all).
 Even though Python is my favorite lang, C++ is little by little beckoning me. (_see the code above_).